stibbm/ComicNarrationPublic/README.md

 ### Bones Info Prompt

-"Generate a compelling script that remains accurate to the manga
+Generate a compelling script that remains accurate to the manga

 here is some context on the story: